moomle0000/linux-commands/README.md

 ```bash
 Ctrl + Z
 ```
-The process can be resumed in the foreground with fg or in the background with bg.

 Cut one word before the cursor and add it to clipboard:
 ```bash
 Ctrl + W